60+ Surprising Employee Layoff Statistics for 2023

 - Volkswagen Company plans to fire around 4,000 employees at its German manufacturing plants.

 There are many types of layoffs, from small-scale to mass layoffs.
 In the worst cases, they are conducted through impersonal video messages.
 This has left employees devastated and the industry asking, “Are Zoom Layoffs Ever OK?”
-Michael Bernick, ex-director of the Employment Development Department, told KTVU in May that tech layoffs have reached their highest level since January 2021.
+Michael Bernick, ex-director of the Employment Development Department, told David’s Bridal layoffs have reached their highest level in April 2023.
 It’s happened for both big companies and startups across the globe.
 Layoffs. fyi, which tracks tech startups’ layoffs, recorded nearly 60 tech firms with layoffs in the past month or so, with over 16,000 workers fired.
-According to Layoffs. fyi, among businesses that have cut staff recently include the financial company Bolt, grocery delivery service Getir, the nutrition startup Noom, and much more.
+According to Layoffs.
+FYI, businesses that have cut staff recently, include the financial company Bolt, grocery delivery service Getir, the nutrition startup Noom, and much more.

 Furthermore, layoffs have begun after a successful year for technology.
-According to a Crunchbase News tally, as of mid-July, more than 28,000 employees in the United States tech sector had already lost their jobs due to widespread layoffs in 2022.
+According to a Crunchbase News tally in the 1st quarter of 2023, more than 168,000 employees in the United States tech sector had already lost their jobs due to widespread layoffs in 2023.

 #1.
 Netflix, an American production firm and subscription streaming service, recently revealed that it is cutting off about 150 workers worldwide.